Pervijze Church, the CWGC notice on the pillar to the right signifying that a Commonwealth War Grave can be found in the churchyard.

 I don’t know what you think, but I reckon that the locals need to administer some serious tlc to the tower if they want this war relic to remain standing for too much longer.

-There’s an interesting story, and indeed an interesting book, about two English nurses, Elsie & Mairi, who went to Belgium in September 1914 and spent the next three and a half years tending the wounded in a cellar in Pervijze.
+There’s an interesting story, and indeed an interesting book, about two nurses, Elsie & Mairi, one English and one Scottish, who went to Belgium in September 1914 and spent the next three and a half years tending the wounded in a cellar in Pervijze.
 Worth a read.
 Anyway, time’s a’pressing, and we must move on.
 A brief diversion east next, to a hamlet not so far away where the Germans did manage to gain, and keep, a foothold, before we continue our journey south towards Diksmuide.